 Keep the rich details flowing in this classic Why essay.
 Demonstrating a deep level of knowledge will show admissions that you’re a serious applicant.
 Even if you hadn’t heard of Rice before your guidance counselor suggested it, take the time to reflect on what makes you excited about the prospect of being a student there.
 Since you just wrote about why Rice’s majors and/or academics appeal to you for the first prompt, don’t hesitate to address residence life or campus activities in your response to this question.
 Admissions wants to know that you will not only thrive as a student, but also as a transplant living in their city.
 Does Rice have a club or volunteer organization that you really want to join?
 Did you fall in love with Houston when you came to visit last spring and now feel like a Texan at heart?
 What excites you about the prospect of sporting blue and grey next year?

-This prompt is a spin on the classic Community essay: what do you bring with you to contribute?
+This prompt is a spin on the classic Community Essay: what do you bring with you to contribute within the residential college system, specifically?
 Consider your hobbies, culture, and any other extracurricular activities you do just because you love them.
-Ask yourself: If I had a podcast, what would it be about?
+One great way to choose a topic is to ask yourself: if I had a podcast, what would it be about?
 More than likely, you’ll come up with a topic that not only interests you, but you also want to share with the world.
 Along with pinpointing what you’re passionate about, try to think of how you can enrich the lives of your peers.
 Do you teach a craft?
 Do you strongly believe in paying it forward?
 What would your friends say is your “superpower”?
 These are all ways to break into a discussion of what you bring to the table and what you would do to enrich your new community.